mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 To use a MATLAB batch licensing token, first store the token in a [context](https://circleci.com/docs/contexts/) environment variable named `MLM_LICENSE_TOKEN`.
 Then, using the context in the `workflows` section of your pipeline, give jobs that include the `run-build`, `run-tests`, and `run-command` commands access to the environment variable.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

->**Note:** The `install` command automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
+> :information_source: **Note:** The `install` command automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
 To use a MATLAB batch licensing token in a pipeline that does not use this command, you must first download the executable and add it to the system path.

 ### Use MATLAB as a Tool in Freestyle Project